gabkhanfig/CubicScript/README.md

 ### Manual

 CubicScript does not require any special build steps, only a C11 compiler.
-As a result, you are safe to just drop in the source code directly into any project.
+As a result, you are safe to just drop in the source code directly into any project. **Note** that there is a main function defined in `src/cpp_tests.cpp`.

 From there, include one of the following headers: